learn-co-curriculum/aws-js-loops-code-along/README.md

 Remember the workflow:

-1. Run the tests using `learn test`.
+1. Run the tests using `npm test`.
 2. Read the errors; vocalize what they're asking you to do.
 3. Write code; repeat steps 1 and 2 often until a test passes.
 4. Repeat as needed for the remaining tests.